 UCLA's official profiles have long emphasized the breadth that made Diamond unusual.
 The university describes him as a professor of geography whose work also ranges across anthropology, ecology, evolutionary biology, physiology, conservation biology, and the study of New Guinea birds.
 The Institute of the Environment and Sustainability page adds the big public markers: the Pulitzer Prize, the National Medal of Science, election to the National Academy of Sciences, and bestselling books that reached readers far beyond academia.

-That range is not just résumé decoration.
+That range is more than résumé decoration.
 It is the operating principle of his public writing.
 Diamond became influential because he refused to stay inside one discipline's fenced yard.
 He wrote as if biological knowledge, environmental context, language history, and political outcomes belonged in the same argument.

 He made geography feel like an argument about human hierarchy

-Diamond's best-known books, especially Guns, Germs, and Steel and Collapse, did not merely summarize research.
+Diamond's best-known books, especially Guns, Germs, and Steel and Collapse, did more than summarize research.
 They tried to answer enormous questions about why some societies acquired disproportionate power and why some political orders broke down.
 That scale is why readers loved the books and why critics pushed back against them.

 The pushback is part of the point.
 Diamond mattered because he got readers to think that geography and environment were not background scenery to history.
 They were active forces shaping what societies could do, what they could dominate, and what they could destroy.